peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 # Needed a **Pros-Cons comparison** in now?

 <!--
-So, I felt needed a Pros-Cons comparison in 2023,
+I often see and am asked the question, **"Which packaging tool should I use?"** in the Python community or elsewhere.

-I often see and am asked the question, "Which packaging tool should I use?" in the Python community or elsewhere.
+So, I felt needed a Pros-Cons based comparison in 2023,

-But please note that all opinions are my own, since I'm a not developer of any packaging tools.
+Please note that all opinions are my own, since I'm a not developer of any packaging tools.
 -->

 ---